dsccommunity/DnsServerDsc/tests/Unit/MockObjects/Templates/README.md

 Agenda for prefixes:
   [V] - Issue with resource proposal present in DnsServerDsc project and MockObject provided for usage.
   [X] - Dns Resource already present in DnsServerDsc project and MockObject provided for usage.
-  [Z] - There is no issue with resource proposal present in DnsServerDsc project but MockObject provided for later usage [!] - MockObject is not available.
+  [Z] - There is no issue with resource proposal present in DnsServerDsc project but MockObject provided for later usage.
+  [!] - MockObject is not available.
 Resource could be created using DNS Manager UI or Powershell but there was a problem with getting object and saving it as xml file.
 ----------
 - [V] AFD Database (AFSDB)